Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 ![Config](/Images/V0Display_CAN_Config.jpg)

-set the DFU jumper on the V0 display and connect to the Pi by USB
+set the DFU boot jumper on the V0 display and connect to the Pi by USB

 Run lsusb from the command prompt